cradlepoint/sdk-samples/built_apps/README.md

 - **mqtt_app**
     - Demonstrated MQTT using the paho library
 - **mqtt_azure_client**
     - Sample Application which uses SDK to send sensor data to Microsoft Azure IoT Central.
 - **mqtt_azure_tls**
     - Sample Application which uses SDK to send sensor data to Microsoft Azure IoT Central over TLS connection.
 - **ping_sample**
     - Contains ping function and example usage.
 - **python_module_list**
     - This app will log the python version and modules in the device.
 It is intended to help with app development to show the python environment within the device.
 - **send_to_server**
     - Gets the '/status' from the device config store and send it to a test server.
-- **serial_temp**
-    - This is a test application to serial data from the data logger connected to the router and output that to MQTT messages that are forwarded from the router to Azure IoT Central.
-- **serial_vibration_test**
-    - This is a test developed for the Cradlepoint Serial Device (CSD) to be used during vibration testing of the CSD.
-The application is a simple serial echo server that opens a port on the router.
-Data is sent to the application and is echoed back to the client over the serial port.
-A LAN device is connected and communicates with the router via port 5556.
-When the vibration test is running, the LAN client will be notified if the serial cable is disconnected or connected.
 - **simple_custom_dashboard**
     - Creates a simple dashboard using HTML and JS.
 Note that any 'server function' requires the router firewall to be correctly changed to allow client access to the router.
 - **simple_web_server**